The Best Neighborhoods in Nashville to Spend the Weekend

 Make the most of Music City.

 This former warehouse district wouldn’t have drawn any visitor’s attention 20 years ago unless they were looking to store some hardware products or needed some repair work done on their lawnmower.
-But once the Bridgestone Arena was constructed, followed by the gigantic convention center and accompanying hotels and restaurants, SoBro property is too valuable to support single-story buildings anymore.
-Take a visit to Nashville’s urban forest.
+But once the Bridgestone Arena was constructed, followed by the gigantic convention center and accompanying hotels and restaurants, SoBro property was too valuable to support single-story buildings anymore.

 Where to stay: SoBro is now the site of some massive hotel construction with national chains growing new properties out of the ground like steel stalagmites reaching for the sky.
-You can earn or use your hotel points at multiple Marriott, Hilton, Omni, and Westin locations or party with the Parrotheads at the new Margaritaville Hotel, but we’re partial to Bode.
-This unique property combines the best of the hotel experience with a more apartment-like scene.
-A variety of room types offer full kitchens, multiple bedrooms, common entertainment space around fire pits and a small outdoor stage, and a little bodega to provide you with snack foods and drinks for the room.
-It’s all just a short walk from Lower Broad, but you’ll feel like you’re living like a local.
+You can earn or use your hotel points at multiple Marriott, Hilton, Omni, and Westin locations or party with the Parrotheads at the new Margaritaville Hotel.
+The new 1 Hotel positions itself as the city’s most sustainable property, right down to their fleet of all-electric courtesy vehicles, ivy-covered living wall face on the front of the building and wooden room keys.
+Even more importantly for most visitors, 1 Hotel also positions itself right in the middle of the action steps from the attractions of SoBro and Lower Broad.

 Restaurants to hit: Two fantastic restaurants are located right next door to each other on the ground floor of the Encore condo building, the first residential complex in SoBro that made it cool to live downtown.
 It also boasted one of the best pool decks in town before Bridgestone built their corporate headquarters right next door, blocking out the sun from all but a little sliver of the deck.
 Etch was the first restaurant to move into the Encore, and chef Deb Paquette is beloved by local diners for her deeply layered and flavorful international cuisine.
 Her roasted cauliflower with pea puree and feta crema is a must-order appetizer.
 Next door to Etch is The Farm House, an amiable farm-to-table restaurant serving creative Southern food with the occasional Italianate influence.
 Tony and Cathy Mantuano earned Michelin stars for their work at Chicago’s Spiaggia and have brought their talents to the remarkable Yolan Italian ristorante at the luxe SoBro hotel property, The Joseph.